 What is the difference between a service activity and a service ticket?

 Activities, like tickets, serve the overall purpose of keeping everyone in the loop as an issue is resolved, but they’re more of a tool for sales than IT.

 The single biggest differentiator between service activities and tickets is the amount of input required to create one.
 Sales teams have long bemoaned the long, complicated forms required to enter leads into the company’s system.
 Activities eliminate that hurdle.

-With ConnectWise Manage, activities require minimum fields for setup—perhaps just a contact name and information to begin with—and that’s because activities are largely transient.
+With ConnectWise PSA, activities require minimum fields for setup—perhaps just a contact name and information to begin with—and that’s because activities are largely transient.
 Activities denote action items, so when one has been completed (“Make initial sales call,” for example) the salesperson may add “Follow-up meeting” as the next step, and the current activity is logged and closed.